 Christmas tree fairy-lights in our real tabletop Christmas tree

 Just like last year, I used only plug-in fairy lights in our real tabletop corner tree.
 I love the look!
 I’m convinced that I will use the icicles every year now to give the trees that extra sparkle.
-I also brought the starfish back and used more paper fans.
+I also brought the DIY starfish ornaments back and used more paper fans.

 Plug-in fairy lights in the pre-lit flocked Christmas tree